15 Things That Attract Rodents to Your Yard

 Photo Credit: Pixabay

 Rodents can be found searching for food particles in the bin, so open or partially closed trash cans are easy targets.
 They can chew through plastic bags and containers, which means your trash is a free meal.
-Bins should be conveniently sealed and if possible raised off the ground.
+Bins should be conveniently sealed and, if possible, raised off the ground.
 The addition of a rodent-proof lid can work wonders.

 Standing Water